The Jordan House Museum

 Jordan’s Impact On Central Iowa

 In addition to managing his large cattle operation, Jordan became an influential business and civic leader.
 He organized the State Bank of Des Moines, served on the Polk Country Board of Supervisors and was elected to both the Iowa Senate and the House of Representatives.
 During his tenure in the legislature, Jordan led the drive to relocate Iowa’s State Capitol from Iowa City to Des Moines.
 Jordan was also instrumental in bringing the railroad to the Des Moines area.
-He platted out Valley Junction, thereby founding what is today West Des Moines, and raised $70,000 in his successful effort to establish a railhead on that location, which was coincidentally near his cattle operation.
-By the turn of the century, over 400 railroad employees and their families were living in Valley Junction and the railroad was a dominant force in the early history of the city.
+He platted out Valley Junction, thereby founding what is today West Des Moines, and raised $70,000 in his successful effort to establish a railhead in Des Moines, By the turn of the century, over 400 railroad employees and their families were living in Valley Junction and the railroad was a dominant force in the early history of the city.

 The house remained in the Jordan family for almost a century.
 In 1947, it was sold to the Church of the Nazarene and became part of its summer campgrounds.
 In 1978, the West Des Moines Historical Society purchased Jordan house to begin its renovation as a period home and to create a museum for West Des Moines.